Best Bedding Material for Hot Sleepers: 7 Cool Fabric Picks

 Linen is considered the most breathable due to its loose weave and natural fibers, though bamboo is a close second with added softness.

-Learn more in our mattress comparison guide and
+Learn more in our mattress firmness guide for king beds and our best king mattress comfort & support overview.

 How Often Wash Bedding: Expert Tips for a Fresher, Healthier Sleep